NgMeiSan/unity-web-test/README.md

 # unity-web-test

+Unity version: **2022.3.45f1**

-A sample project for testing built webgl application from unity.
+A sample unity project for WebGL application.

 The built webgl application is within the Builds folder